How to Process Video Files with Our VOB Editor

 Start Editing Your Videos

 Now it is time to edit your converted videos.
-Click Edit video on the main program screen, wait until the editor is loaded, and then choose New Project.
-Add your files to the project by clicking the Add Media Files button in the My files section.
+Click Edit video on the main program screen and wait until the editor is loaded.
+Add your files to the project by clicking the Add Files button.
 Choose the videos from the folder in which you placed them.
-They will appear on the Timeline one by one.
+They will appear in the Meida Bin.
+Drag and drop them on the Timeline to start editing.